AWS RDS MySQL¶

 AllocatedStorage |

-Total storage space for all database instances.
-The sum excludes temporary migration instances. | Gigabytes |
+The total storage space for all database instances.
+The total does not include temporary migration instances. | Gigabytes |

 DBClusterParameterGroups |

-Number of DB cluster parameter groups in your AWS account.
-This count excludes default parameter groups. | Count |
+The number of database cluster parameter groups in your AWS account.
+The count does not include the default parameter group. | Count |

 DBClusters |

-Number of Amazon Aurora DB clusters in your AWS account. | Count |
+The number of Amazon Aurora database clusters in your AWS account. | Count |

 DBInstances |

-Number of DB instances in your AWS account. | Count |
+The number of database instances in your AWS account. | Count |

 DBParameterGroups |

-Number of DB parameter groups in your AWS account.
-This count excludes default DB parameter groups. | Count |
+The number of database parameter groups in your AWS account.
+The count does not include the default database parameter group. | Count |

 DBSecurityGroups |

-Number of security groups in your AWS account.
-This count excludes default security groups and default VPC security groups. | Count |
+The number of security groups in your AWS account.
+The count does not include the default security group and the default VPC security group. | Count |

 DBSubnetGroups |

-Number of DB subnet groups in your AWS account.
-This count excludes default subnet groups. | Count |
+The number of database subnet groups in your AWS account.
+The count does not include the default subnet group. | Count |

 ManualClusterSnapshots |

-Number of manual DB cluster snapshots in your AWS account.
-This count excludes invalid snapshots. | Count |
+The number of manually created database cluster snapshots in your AWS account.
+The count does not include invalid snapshots. | Count |

 ManualSnapshots |

-Number of manual DB snapshots in your AWS account.
-This count excludes invalid snapshots. | Count |
+The number of manually created database snapshots in your AWS account.
+The count does not include invalid snapshots. | Count |

 OptionGroups |

-Number of option groups in your AWS account.
-This count excludes default option groups. | Count |
+The number of option groups in your AWS account.
+The count does not include the default option group. | Count |

 ReservedDBInstances |

-Number of reserved DB instances in your AWS account.
-This count excludes disabled or rejected instances. | Count |
+The number of reserved database instances in your AWS account.
+The count does not include deactivated or denied instances. | Count |

-- Amazon RDS does not publish the units of usage metrics to CloudWatch.
-These units appear only in the documentation.
+* Amazon RDS does not publish the units of usage metrics to CloudWatch.
+These units only appear in the documentation.

 {